Dim sim: Description

 The commercial snack food normally consists of minced meat, cabbage, and seasoning, encased in a wrapper similar to that of a traditional siu mai dumpling.
-They are typically rectangular, or sometimes a larger circular shape.
-They are mainly served steamed, sometimes deep fried, and are commonly dressed or dipped in soy sauce.
-An alternative way of cooking dim sims is to barbeque them, by cutting the dim sim in half along the long side and placing on a hot barbeque.
-A barbequed dim sim is known as a "Moe Cray" after the Victorian township of Moe.
-Vegetarian-style dim sim normally contains cabbage, carrot, vermicelli, Chinese shiitake mushroom or other vegetable fillings, along with seasoning, although these are not generally available in commercial outlets.
+They are typically cylindrical, or sometimes a larger, globular shape.
+They can be steamed or deep-fried, and are commonly dressed or dipped in soy sauce, tomato sauce or sweet chilli sauce.
+An alternative way of cooking dim sims is to barbecue them, by cutting the dim sim in half lengthwise and placing on a hot barbecue.
+A barbecued dim sim is known as a "Moe crayfish", "cray" or "oyster" after the Victorian township of Moe.
+Vegetarian dim sims normally contain cabbage, carrot, vermicelli, Chinese shiitake mushrooms or other vegetable fillings, along with seasoning, although these are not generally available in commercial outlets.

 Dim sims differ from typical Chinese dumplings in that they are often much larger, have a thicker, doughier skin and are shaped more robustly.

 They are primarily sold in fish and chip shops, service stations, corner shops, and some Chinese restaurants and takeaway outlets in Australia.
-Chinese yum cha wholesale outlets and Asian frozen food companies also commonly sell this snack frozen for home cooking.
+Supermarkets, some Chinese yum cha wholesale outlets and Asian frozen food companies also commonly sell this snack frozen for home cooking.
 They can also be found at Chinese food outlets in New Zealand.